Slope Intercept Form Calculator

-How to find the slope intercept form of a linear equation, then?
+Still need to know how to find the slope intercept form of a linear equation?
 We will assume you know two points that the straight line goes through.
 The first one will have coordinates (x₁, y₁) and the second one (x₂, y₂).
 Your unknowns are the slope

 m and the y-intercept